radiantearth/stac-api-spec/fragments/filter/README.md

 }
 ```

-Client can use the link with `"rel": "http://www.opengis.net/def/rel/ogc/1.0/queryables"` to retrieve the queryables.
+A client can use the link with `"rel": "http://www.opengis.net/def/rel/ogc/1.0/queryables"` to retrieve the queryables.

-Queryables endpoint (`/queryables`) returns:
+The Queryables endpoint (`/queryables`) returns something like the following:

 ```json
 {